Instructions and Rules in Arctic Circle Hiking Area

 Arctic Circle Hiking Area is most visited during summertime and when there is little snow.
 Some of the most popular destinations in the area are the Vaattunkiköngäs Islands and the Vikaköngäs area.

 Get to know the destination before your visit.
 Staying on the trail and following weather forecasts and warnings (ilmatieteenlaitos.fi) will help you have a successful trip.
-Also find out about the forest fire warning situation.
+Also find out about the wildfire warning situation.

 - During spring floods in late April and early May part of the duckboards in the area may be under water.